F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ### Any changes in RBAC?
 No.
 ### How do I use policy CR with routes?
-You can define the policy CR in Extended ConfigMap [See Example](https://github.com/F5Networks/k8s-bigip-ctlr/tree/master/docs/config_examples/customResource/Policy).
+You can define the policy CR in Extended ConfigMap [See Example](https://github.com/F5Networks/k8s-bigip-ctlr/tree/master/docs/config_examples/customResource/Policy). </br>
+Make sure that Policy CR is created in a namespace which CIS is monitoring.